Moffein/SniperClassic/Release/README.md

 	*Being a projectile attack and lacking piercing is already enough of a downside to this skill.
 Lower bullet drop should make this more reliable at long range.*

 - Steady Aim
+	- All primaries can now headshot for an extra 50% TOTAL damage while scoped.
 	- Now remembers zoom level between stages.

-	- All primaries can now headshot for an extra 50% TOTAL damage.
+	*I've always wanted Sniper to be able to headshot things from the start.*

+- Spotter
+	- Tweaked indicator visuals.
+	- Fixed target display size not scaling with screen resolution.
+	- Target display now is located inside the target's Weak Point.

 `1.1.3`